Wednesday, March 19, 2025

 March 28, 2025 Drafts

 Okay.
 The chatter around the Patriots taking Travis Hunter or (a much longer shot) Abdul Carter at #4 if either one falls to New England.
-When the simulator dropped both of them to me it seemed like an opportunity to stick and pick with each of the two top non-QB options in the draft.
+When the simulator dropped both of them to me it seemed like an opportunity to Stick and Pick with each of the two top non-QB options in the draft.

 It went like this with Carter at #4…